-DK Market, 720 Lind Ave SW, Renton, WA 9805.
+DK Market on Yelp, 720 Lind Ave SW, Renton, WA 9805.
 A warehouse store with the biggest selection of international foods in the region, including Asian, Indian, Mediterranean, Eastern European, and Mexican groceries.
 They offer bulk foods, frozen foods, hard to find spices, large tea selection, Chinese herbs, and fresh produce.
 Shopping tips: Try to go during the week, or early on the weekend as the parking lot is small and can be crowded.
 Allow plenty of time for your first trip as the store is large and not well-laid out.

 - Tuesday AM Senior 10% off: If you’re 60 or older, shop every Tuesday morning between 8am and 11am and get 10% off most regular-priced groceries (no coupons).